wiremock/wiremock.org/_docs/mock-api-templates/usage.md

 ---
-layout: docs
-title: Using Mock API Templates
-meta_title: Using Mock API Templates
-toc_rank: 66
 description: This guide explains how to run an API template after you've downloaded the JSON file from the library page
 ---

+# Using Mock API Templates

 This guide explains how to run an API template after you've downloaded the JSON file from the library page.